Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 * correct text format.

-These checks ensure a high quality and consistency of the content and follow our [content rules](content_rules.md).
+These checks ensure a high quality and consistency of the content and follow our [writing rules](content_rules.md).
 If one of them fails, the merge request will not be accepted.
 To prevent this, you can run these checks locally and adapt your files accordingly.

 You are now ready to use the different checks, however we suggest to try the pre-commit hook.